johnny353535/yoi/docs/_pages/behaviours/lazyload.md

 ## Events

-This behaviour does not fire custom events.
+This behavior does not fire custom events.
 However, each image fires the standard `load` event.